The Beginner’s Guide to Sealing a Wood Deck

 Stains are not nearly as protective as sealants and should only be used for cosmetic purposes.
 If you want to use both, it’s recommended that you stain the wood first and then apply a sealant on top.

-2. What You Need to Know About Sealing a Wood Deck
+What You Need to Know Prior to Sealing Your Wood Deck

 There is a right way and a wrong way to seal a deck.
 If you aren’t sealing your wood deck correctly, it won’t do much good.
 Any areas that are not properly sealed will be vulnerable to the outdoor elements and could start to rot or face.